vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 After you select Git as your deployment method you'll see some instrucitons that show you how to get some files into your app.
 Before that let's start our Boxfile.

-### The super cool Boxfile
+### Boxfile, your production recipe

-PagodaBox is one of my favorite PaaS options for PHP because they have a neat configuration system called <a href="http://help.pagodabox.com/customer/portal/articles/175475" target="_new">Boxfile</a> which is a YAML formatted configuration named `Boxfile` that sits in the root of your app and specifies your production platform.
-Since it's part of your repo it's version controlled, which is awesome when you need to rollback your app or switch between branches with different configurations (if that's your thing)!
+PagodaBox has a slick way to confgiure your production environemnt.
+You optionally (well for Symfony it's quite necessary) include a "<a href="http://help.pagodabox.com/customer/portal/articles/175475" target="_new">Boxfile</a>" that sits in the root of your app.
+It's YAML formatted so it's really easy to glance and edit and since it's part of your repo it's version controlled, which is awesome if you need to rollback or rollout a new configuration for as your app evolves in your repository!

-Without getting into the nitty gritty below is a Boxfile I've successfully used to deploy a barebones Symfony 2.3.3 app on PagodaBox.

-This repo contains the most up to date copy of my suggested <a href="http://Boxfile" target="_new">Boxfile</a> ()along with a commented version called <a href="Boxfile.comments" target="_new">Boxfile.comments</a>.
+I've included a good Symfony2 boilerplate <a href="http://Boxfile" target="_new">Boxfile</a> below — you can read a breakdown of my choices in the <a href="About%20Boxfile.md" target="_new">About Boxfile.md</a> guide.

 ```
 web1: